-As part of the upcoming release we'll make this new backend available via KNIME Labs.
+This new backend is available in KNIME Labs.
 It contains the backend itself and a new API for nodes to use it.
 Over time, we will gradually convert nodes in KNIME to make best use of the new API.
-Currently all nodes will use a transition layer that uses the new backend but doesn’t exploit all possible benefits.
+Currently, all nodes will use a transition layer that uses the new backend but doesn’t exploit all possible benefits.

 How to Install and Run the New Columnar Backend

-To work with the Columnar Table Backend you need to first download the KNIME Analytics Platform nightly build.
+To work with the Columnar Table Backend you need to first download KNIME Analytics Platform 4.3, which will be available from December 6, 2020.
 In order to run KNIME Analytics Platform after your download is complete, extract the archive or run the installer, and start the executable file.